mistodon/smallworld/README.md

 [2017-04-22 14:59]:
 Got shaders loading - but not doing anything with them yet.
 The `find_folder` crate, and the `cargo check` command are insanely useful.

+[2017-04-22 15:09]:
+Build a quad mesh, drawing it on screeeen.

+It's incredibly likely that this whole game is going to use one mesh, one shader, and one texture.